-The Cradle Mountain Expedition is a challenging walk and conditions can vary greatly.
-As long as you exercise regularly, are capable of walking an average of 10 km with 12-15kg for eight consecutive days, and are comfortable with varied terrain and snow conditions, you'll be fine!
+As long as you exercise regularly, are capable of walking an average of 10 km for six consecutive days, and are comfortable with varied terrain, you'll be fine!

 There are obviously steep sections and terrain can be quite uneven and slippery under foot, however this is part of the whole experience.